DeepNinja07x/Python_Scripts/README.md

 - Basic Scripts
 - GUI

 This project is for newbies and rookies; who are new to the idea of Open Source contributions but want to be an Open Source Contributor, to advance coder; who have prolific knowledge in __Open Source Contribution__.
-If your PR get merged for **Hacktoberfest-21**, your PR will get **hacktoberfest-accepeted** label.
+If your PR get merged for **Hacktoberfest-21**, your PR will get "**hacktoberfest-accepeted**" label.

 # How to Contribute:
 All contributions are welcomed.
 Follow these __Guidelines__: